openlawdc/dc-code-geotime/README.md

-dc-code-time
+dc-code-timespace
 ============

-Adding foundations neeeded for achieving semantic markup to the DC Code for time!
+Adding foundations neeeded for achieving semantic markup to the DC Code for temporal and geo-location information relating to or arising from the law!